mkutz/screenplay-workshop-parabank/README.md

 // Create the `abilities` field
 // Let Idea create the `Ability` interface

 To add abilities to the [Actor], we create a method `can`, which will return `this`, so we chain methods like this and set up and assign an [Actor] instance in only one line.

 // Create builder method `can`

-To access abilities, we create a method `getAbiliy` which will return the instance of the requested [Ability] class or throw a [MissingAbilityException], which should tell us in its message who was not able to do what.
+To access abilities, we create a method `use` which will return the instance of the requested [Ability] class or throw a [MissingAbilityException], which should tell us in its message who was not able to do what.
 So let's create that.

-// Implement `getAbility`
+// Implement `use`
 // Let Idea Create `MissingAbilityException` and implement it

 Let's implement that interface and create the [BrowseTheWeb] ability, which simply wraps a WebDriver instance and provides a getter for it.